-This two-day workshop introduces students to the LEED rating systems and core concepts of green building while preparing students for success on the LEED Green Associate Exam.
-Throughout the two-day workshop students will gain an understanding of the core concepts and principles of green building and sustainable design.
+This one-day workshop introduces students to the LEED rating systems and core concepts of green building while preparing students for success on the LEED Green Associate Exam.
+Throughout the workshop students will gain an understanding of the core concepts and principles of green building and sustainable design.
 Student learning will be reinforced through group exercises, sample exam questions and strategies for passing the exam.
 The LEED Green Associate is a stand-alone credential; it can also serve as the entry point to becoming a LEED Accredited Professional (LEED AP).

 Homes 401 LEED Green Rater